 If you plan on storing large files and working with big projects, you’ll need plenty of RAM to keep a steady workflow.
 With all the heavy programs and music files, most music producers prefer at least 16 GB to ensure tasks run smoothly.

 The Best Laptop for Unbeatable Battery Life

-IF you’re recording music, you probably plan on travelling frequently.
-The average battery life is anywhere from 1-5 hours, but can last for much longer.
+IF you’re recording music, you probably plan on traveling frequently.
+The average battery life is anywhere from 1-5 hours but can last for much longer.
 You should only consider a laptop that has a battery life of at least 7 hours or more.
 Is a laptop really portable if you have to charge it every three hours?